najki78/publicStuff/Windows Update and restart at the exact time/README.md

 I use SCHTASKS command line tool for the tasks scheduling because New-ScheduledTaskTrigger cmdlet does not allow to create more flexible schedules, such as 'run on every 3rd Wednesday of every second month'.

-One challenge I faced was loading the [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/) module (unrelated to the module itself, that one is excellent!), because I had some issues with accessing Powershell Gallery through Zscaler.
+One challenge I faced was loading the [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/) module (unrelated to the module itself, that one is excellent!), because I had issues accessing Powershell Gallery through Zscaler from some countries.
 To detect the Gallery is reachable, I added some checks in the code.

 The script and the "WindowsUpdateNoRestart" task write their logs to this file: _C:\ProgramData\YourFolderName\Intune\[timestamp] WindowsUpdateAndRestart.txt_